Quick Summary

 Tech-Giants that Chose SaaS

-SaaS vs PaaS vs IaaS: Comparison Table
+SaaS vs PaaS vs IaaS: Major Differences

-Here’s a tabular comparison of the cloud service models (SaaS, PaaS, and IaaS) for your reference:
+Now you know who managed what, here’s a tabular comparison of the cloud service models (SaaS, PaaS, and IaaS) for your reference:

 Parameters |